ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 5. If we have a wide NN and a deep NN with the same number of parameters, which one is more expressive and why?

 <details><summary><b>Answer</b></summary>

+A deep neural network (DNN) is generally more expressive than a wide neural network (WNN) with the same number of parameters.
+This is because a DNN can learn more complex representations of the input data due to its increased depth, which allows it to capture more intricate patterns and dependencies in the data.

 </details>

 ---